I could hear it in their voices as they described their work and personal lives.

 And when I heard it in the tone of one executives’ voice … I knew in an instant.
 He had “arrived.”
 The expertise he was relying on was his masters thesis in innovation for his MBA with a top-notch institution … from 15 years before.

 Once I started to notice the pattern it was clear.
 It didn’t matter if they were male or female; from Asia, Europe or the Americas; in their 20s, 30s or 50s.
 Once they told themselves that they “had arrived,” a process started.
-Sure enough, 3-5 years later…they would plateau, be fired, laid-off or suffer a significant career set-back.
+3-5 years later…they would plateau, be fired, and suffer a significant career set-back.

 When their own personal ‘mental switch’ flipped, and that could happen consciously or subconsciously, they came to the conclusion that they had ‘arrived’ and then they stopped investing in their skills and learning.
 Then the clock started ticking.
 For some it was after achieving a Bachelors Degree or their first entry level of professional attainment, for many it was an MBA or having achieved the level of Partner or Vice President.